ignaciochemes/SteamID64ToGUID-Discord-Bot/README.md

 - You can convert steamid64 to Guid very easily and quickly.
 - It has a command that displays a complete list of all bot commands.

+### Prerequisites
+- Have Node.js installed
+- It is necessary to have a MYSQL database.
+Xampp for example.

 > **Note:** If **You Want** can join the support discord.

 #### Satisfactory